4 essential tips for better B2B e-commerce security

 While e-commerce does have many clear and tangible benefits, it also is a ripe environment for security threats:

-- Nearly 70% of respondents from our 2018-19 Digital Transformation and B2B E-Commerce report said that e-commerce has opened up their technology infrastructure to greater risk of a cyberattack.
+- Nearly 70% of respondents from our 2018-19 Digital Transformation and B2B E-Commerce report said that e-commerce has opened up their technology infrastructure to a greater risk of a cyberattack.

 - Over half of respondents are investing in more or in better online security this year, in order to combat the growing threat from hackers and cyber criminals.